nianticlabs/metagame-balance/README.md

 team = full_team.get_battle_team([1, 4, 5])
 ```

-### Create a Pokemon Roster and Meta
+### Create a Pokémon  Roster and Meta

 A `PkmRoster` represents the entirety of unit selection for a team build competition.
 It is defined as
 `set[PkmTemplate]`.
-A `PkmTemplate` represents a Pokemon species.
+A `PkmTemplate` represents a Pokémon  species.
 It defines the legal stats combinations and moveset
-for that Pokemon species.
+for that Pokémon  species.
 To create a roster you jsut need to convert a list of `PkmTemplate`.

 ```python
 roster = set([PkmTemplate(), PkmTemplate(), PkmTemplate()])